yuhexiong/multi-request-stress-test-javascript/README.md

 # Multi Request Stress Test

+**(also provided Traditional Chinese version document [README-CH.md](README-CH.md).)**

-A stress test script that sends multiple concurrent requests to the same API.
+A stress test script that sends multiple concurrent requests to the same API and reports the response time of each request.